VBayesLab/RECH/README.md

 # RECH
-Matlab code for the RECH model
+Matlab code for the RECH model (to be made avaiable)